sass/sass/doc-src/SASS_REFERENCE.md

 ### `:compact`

-Compact style, as the name would imply, takes up less space than Nested or Expanded.
+Compact style takes up less space than Nested or Expanded.
-However, it's also harder to read.
+It also draws the focus more to the selectors than to their properties.
 Each CSS rule takes up only one line, with every property defined on that line.
-Nested rules are placed next to each other with no newline, while groups of rules have newlines between them.
+Nested rules are placed next to each other with no newline, while separate groups of rules have newlines between them.
 For example:

     #main { color: #fff; background-color: #000; }